SALMON-TDDFT/SALMON-DOCS/source/input_keyword_list.rst

    by ``&units/unit_time``.

 - **omega1/omega2** (real(8), 0d/3d)
-   Mean photon energy of the first/second pulse.
+   Mean photon energy (average frequency multiplied by the Planck constant) of the first/second pulse.
 Unit of energy can be chosend by ``&units/unit_energy``.

 - **epdir_re1(3)/epdir_re2(3)** (real(8), 0d/3d)
-   Real part of polarization vector the first/second pulse.
+   Real part of polarization vector for the first/second pulse.

 - **epdir_im1(3)/epdir_im2(3)** (real(8), 0d/3d)
-   Imaginary part of polarization vector the first/second pulse.
+   Imaginary part of polarization vector for the first/second pulse.

 - **phi_cep1/phi_cep2** (real(8), 0d/3d)
    Carrier emvelope phase of the first/second pulse.